pratik-prajn/Decentralized-Event-Ticketing-System--/README.md

-# 🎟 NFTickets — Decentralized Event Ticketing System
+# 🎟 EventHub Pro — Decentralized Event Ticketing System

 NFTickets is a next-generation decentralized ticketing platform built on Ethereum.
 By leveraging NFTs and smart contracts, it delivers a *fraud-free, transparent, and secure* ticketing experience — removing dependency on third parties and preventing ticket scams.